Independence is individual autonomy. It’s the freedom to govern yourself and to rely upon your own independent judgment.

-In its fundamental form, freedom really has only one meaning: it is the omission of force.
+Freedom in its fundamental form has one and only one meaning: it is the omission of state force.

-The thing that distinguishes the free person from the unfree person is voluntary action versus action that is compelled.
+The thing that distinguishes the free person from the unfree person is voluntary, consensual action versus action that is coerced, compelled, or physically forced.

 Freedom is one of those things that virtually everyone believes in — that is, until everyone finds out what freedom actually means.
-And then almost no one believes in it.
+At which point, almost no one believes in it.

-As Thomas Jefferson put it: “The legitimate functions of government extend only to such acts as are injurious to others” (Notes on the State of Virginia, 1785).
-Here, he’s speaking of — and against — the initiation of force.
+“The legitimate functions of government extend only to such acts as are injurious to others,” wrote Thomas Jefferson, circa 1785, in his slender book Notes on the State of Virginia, and here Thomas Jefferson is speaking of — and against — the instigation of force.

-Right around the same time Thomas Jefferson was writing those words, another erudite fellow, a German named Wilhelm von Humboldt, independently came to much the same conclusion:
+Around the same time Thomas Jefferson was writing those words, another erudite fellow, a German named Wilhelm von Humboldt, independently came to the same conclusion:

-“Any state interference into private affairs, where there is no reference to violence done to individual rights, should be absolutely condemned” (The Limits of State Action, 1791).
+“Any state interference into private affairs, where there is no reference to violence done to individual rights, should be absolutely condemned” (Wilhelm von Humboldt, The Limits of State Action, 1791).

 That — the absence of violence, the omission of force — is finally what Independence Day is all about.